 “Doing lots of little things right” is a definition of perfection – and this simple seafood restaurant in Chorlton is just that.
 The kitchen’s Essa grill is masterfully handled by co-owner (and former Lead Station chef) Recep Canliisik, who churns out char-grilled whole squid and seabream, Thai-spiced monkfish tail and possibly the best calamari in the UK.
 But the starters, desserts and wines are worth every penny too.
-Tenderstem broccoli leave it’s Meal Deal affiliations behind, with dollops of just-blended romesco, while perfect puds could include raspberry brûlée or nutty espresso affogato with hazelnut liqueur.
-Quiet sophistication and affordability typifies the drinks menu; think Negronis, British sparkling wines and Portuguese whites.
-Regular visitors to this part of town will note that little about the interior has changed from it’s days as Gray’s Larder restaurant.
-The brown leather effect booths and low-slung lighting looked good then, and still does now.
+Tenderstem broccoli leaves it’s Meal Deal affiliations behind, with dollops of just-blended romesco, while perfect puds could include raspberry brûlée or nutty espresso affogato with hazelnut liqueur.
+Quiet sophistication and affordability typify the drinks menu; think Negronis, British sparkling wines and Portuguese whites.
+Regular visitors to this part of town will note that little about the interior has changed from its days as Gray’s Larder restaurant.
+The brown leather effect booths and low-slung lighting looked good then and still does now.
 Undeniably casual, this is the kind of place you could easily visit twice a week – and many do.